Deploying the Course

 Archive

-If you customized your course and would like to re-use it in the future, use the backup function to create an archive of your course.
+If you customized your course and would like to reuse it in the future, use the backup function to create an archive of the course.
 Be sure to download the backup to your own computer.

 A. Add New Students